 Post an “About Me” Video to LinkedIn

 Record a general video about yourself, your experience, and your aspirations, and post it to your LinkedIn profile and similar talent sites.
 This helps you increase the chances that you’ll stand out to recruiters searching for you.
-To ensure people find it, add “Watch my video 👋” to your LinkedIn headline.
+To ensure people find it, add something like “Watch my video 👋” to your LinkedIn headline.

 Send Video Reactions and Responses

 If hiring managers or recruiters have unresolved concerns or questions, send video responses.
-For instance, if they ask, after a call, for you to follow up with more information, address their concerns head-on with a video where you acknowledge and respond to their concern.
+For instance, if they ask after a call for you to follow up with more information, address their concerns head-on with a video where you acknowledge and respond to their concern.